St Giles’ Choir

 Boys would normally audition for a place in the choir when aged between 6 and 9, but we are always delighted to hear from older boys, particularly those who have completed their time at one of choral foundations in Oxford.
 The Choir Director is looking for boys with an ability to concentrate and an interest in singing; he is not necessarily expecting a good voice – this will develop with our support.

 Boys begin training as Probationers, attending rehearsals and services, but every year a few places are reserved for Pre Probationers (6 years of age) who follow a reduced timetable, eventually becoming Probationers.
 By meeting a series of targets, probationers are promoted to Junior Singing Boy, and eventually to Senior Singing Boy, with the possibility of becoming Head Chorister or Deputy Head Chorister.
-All promotions are at the discretion of the Choir Director and are made to boys who show musicality and maturity.
+All promotions are at the discretion of the Choir Director and are made to boys who show musicality, maturity, and promise.
+Promotion to Junior Singing Boy takes places during a service at which the chorister is presenting with his surplice, a sign that the young musician is now a full member of the choir.